The Sustainability Indicators for Family Business (SIFB)

 Measurable, comparable, transparent

-The joint global initiative FBSD offers family businesses ways and means to integrate sustainability into their conventional business models and to evidence their contribution to the Sustainable Development Goals (SDGs).
+The global FBSD initiative offers family businesses ways and means to integrate sustainability into their conventional business models and to evidence their contribution to the Sustainable Development Goals (SDGs).
 This includes the Family Business Sustainability Pledge, which advocates an environmental, social and governance (ESG) roadmap that signatories engage to act upon.
 The Sustainability Indicators for Family Business (SIFB) provide a template to guide and assess the implementation of and reporting on actions by individual companies, help spur sustainability considerations among business owning families and serve as a benchmark for overall assessment of the results and impact of the global initiative.
 SIFB helps commit signatories to champion a more transparent sustainability path that can be measured and reported.

 What are the indicators?